inetum-orleans/docker-devbox-ddb/docs/guides/psql-symfony-vue.md

   - `psql` - PostgreSQL client binary.
   - `pg_dump` - PostgreSQL command line tool to export data to a file.

-With docker-compose or raw docker, it may be really painful to find out the right `docker-compose` command to run those binary from your local environment.
+With docker compose or raw docker, it may be really painful to find out the right `docker compose` command to run those binary from your local environment.
 You may also have issues to read input data file, or to write output data file.

 With ddb, you can register those binaries right into `docker-compose.yml.jsonnet` to make them accessible from your local